The Weitzman Premium on the Social Cost of Carbon: Application

 The national samples are not representative of country populations but sampling weights are available to make the sample representative on observed characteristics.
 Unfortunately, only part of the data is publicly available.
 Demographic information only includes age and gender.
 Although there are six questions each on time and risk, only the composite time and risk indices have been released.

 \emph{Calibration}\textemdash We discount marginal impacts using the Ramsey rule \citep{Ramsey1928}, which states that the discount rate $r$ equals the pure rate of time preference $\rho$ plus the growth rate of consumption $g$ times the elasticity of marginal utility of consumption $\eta$: $r = \rho + \eta g$.
 The survey of about 80,000 laypeople has \emph{indices} of time and risk preferences.
 However, another survey has data on the parameters of the Ramsey rule \citep{Drupp2018}.
 This is a survey of some 200 professional economists, who understand the application of the Ramsey rule to public policy.
-We linearly calibrate the national average time and risk average to the economists' survey so that the fifth and ninety-fifth percentiles match \citep{Dong2024}.
+We linearly calibrate the national average time and risk average to the economists' survey so that the fifth and ninety-fifth percentiles match.
 Ninety percent of the imputed preferences are therefore within the observed range.
 We further ensure that $\rho \geq 0$ and $\eta \geq 0$.

-We test the robustness of this calibration \citep{Dong2024}.
+\citet{Dong2024} test the robustness of this calibration.
 We use the same procedure but, first, we weigh the country averages by the population of the country.
-Second, we limit the sample of laypeople to countries in Western Europe and North America to match the sample of experts, who are based there.
 In the population-weighted calibration, people are more impatient and more risk-averse, discounting the future harder, and the spread of opinions is larger.
 In the geographically-restricted calibration, people are less impatient and less risk-average, and the spread of opinions on time discounting is smaller.

+Second, we limit the sample of laypeople to countries in Western Europe and North America to match the sample of experts, who are based there.
+Figure \ref{fig:calib} shows the cumulative density function of the social cost of carbon for the Drupp sample and for the calibrated Falk sample, limited to the countries of origin of Drupp's respondents.
+There is a good match between the distributions.

 \emph{Computation}\textemdash We run the integrated assessment model with the time and risk preference for each individual in the sample; for the weighted average for each country; and for the weighted average for the world.
 We compare the individual results to an extension of the analytical approach proposed by Weitzman.
 The qualitative results are the same, but the numerical results are different.